Lampard's got wins over Klopp & Pep now but can Chelsea challenge Liverpool & City for next season's title? | Goal.com

 The latter was dismissed and Willian, who had instigated the break that led to the red card, confidently converted the resulting penalty to kill off City's hopes of winning the game – and end their title reign there and then.

-Consequently, much of the post-match attention was focused on the flaws of Guardiola's side, particular in defence.
+Consequently, much of the post-match attention was focused on the flaws of Guardiola's side, particularly in defence.
 The excellent work done by Lampard and his players should not go unnoticed, though.

 It would, of course, be a stretch to say that Lampard outwitted Guardiola but he influenced the game with his tactical tweaks and also exploited City's vulnerability to rapid counterattacks.

-Even Pep was impressed and the former Barcelona boss intimated that he sees Chelsea as title challengers next season.
+Even Guardiola was impressed and the former Barcelona boss intimated that he sees Chelsea as title challengers next season.

 "It was tight in both games [against Chelsea this season]," Guardiola said afterwards.
 "When we won 2-1 at home, they were more aggressive up front and here, they were more patient and waited for their counterattacks.